GoogleCloudPlatform/dagify/README.md

 Here we outline how to run AirLift on your local machine.

 ## Start AirLift (From Source)
+execute the following in the root directory of the project to start the application.

 ```bash

 make run

 ```
+Then open the web application at http://localhost:3000

+---

 ## Start AirLift (From Published Container)
 > Comming Soon